 Masters Programs in Accounting

-The Department of Accounting offers several master’s degree programs including the Master of Accounting (MAcc), the Master of Science in Taxation (MST), and the Accelerated Master’s Programs.
+The Department of Accounting offers several master’s degree programs including the Master of Accounting (MAcc), the Master of Science in Taxation (MST), the Accelerated Master’s Programs, and the Five Year Accounting Program with Senior Spring Internship.
 To apply to the MAcc or MST program online, please click here.

 While the programs are similar in that they offer an opportunity to concentrate in accounting, they differ in degree of specialization and career path orientation.
 The MAcc offers two separate tracks in assurance and corporate accounting while the MST is designed for students interested in careers in taxation.

 In addition to being offered in the usual time frame of one academic year of full-time study, the MAcc and MST programs are offered as accelerated programs to University of Miami undergraduate students.
-Each of these programs will also be offered with an International Designation.
 Visit Accelerated Accounting Master's Programs for more information.

 Please visit the following websites including the frequently asked questions sections and contact the Director of Accounting Master’s Programs, Michael Werner at email@example.com for additional information.